60302700/dacs_project/README.md

 with its private key; the server verifies the signature using the stored public key.
 No password is ever transmitted or stored.

-- [ ] Phase 4.5: Fix Server Database Issue
+- [x] Phase 4.5: Fix Server Database Issue
   Bruh I really can't, just try running it yourself

-- [ ] Phase 5: Integrity / Device Binding with Hashing
-When a device registers, the server stores its public key and device info, and also stores a hash (e.g. SHA-256) of that record.
+- [x] Phase 5: Integrity / Device Binding with Hashing When a device registers, the server stores its public key and device info, and also stores a hash (e.g. SHA-256) of that record.
 On later logins, the server re-checks the hash to detect unauthorized changes.

-- [ ] Phase 6: Multi-Device & Revocation
+- [x] Phase 6: Multi-Device & Revocation
 Allow users to register multiple devices (each with its own key pair), view active devices, and revoke a lost/stolen device so it can no longer authenticate.
 Prepare final demo, documentation, and threat model.

+- [x] Phase 7: Cleanup & ironing the code
+A phase simply dedicated to cleaning up the code and the repo, as well as penetration testing any possible vulnerabilities and bugs we found.
+Intergrating the CLI with The Backend Features (Error Handling)